microsoft/sqlworkshops/k8stobdc/KubernetesToBDC/02-hardware.md

 sysctl net.bridge.bridge-nf-call-iptables=1
 ```

-31. To create the virtual machine template, right click on the virtual machine, select 'Power' and then "Power Off":
+31. To create the virtual machine template, right click on the virtual machine, select `Power` and then `Power Off`:

 <img style="width=80; float: left; margin: 0px 15px 15px 0px;" src="https://github.com/microsoft/sqlworkshops/blob/master/k8stobdc/graphics/2_3_33_vcenter.PNG?raw=true">

-32. Right click on the virtual machine, select 'Template' and then "Convert to Template".
+32. Right click on the virtual machine, select `Template` and then `Convert to Template`.

 33. Deployment of a production grade Kubernetes cluster can be carried out using:

-- Kubeadm, as per the instructions in [Microsoft's online documentation](https://docs.microsoft.com/en-us/sql/big-data-cluster/deploy-with-kubeadm?view=sql-server-ver15).
+- `Kubeadm`, as per the instructions in [Microsoft's online documentation](https://docs.microsoft.com/en-us/sql/big-data-cluster/deploy-with-kubeadm?view=sql-server-ver15).

-- Or for an approach that leverages Kubeadm **and** automates the entire deployment process, [Kubespray](https://kubespray.io/#/) can be used.
+- Or for an approach that leverages `Kubeadm` **and** automates the entire deployment process, [`Kubespray`](https://kubespray.io/#/) can be used.

 <p style="border-bottom: 1px solid lightgrey;"></p>